daniilsorokin/language-identifier/README.md

 with the prototypes using the cosine similarity.

-The Liblinear classifier computes frequency distributions over bigrams for each document in the training set and then uses them to train a linear svm classifier.
+The Liblinear classifier computes frequency distributions over bigrams for each document in the training set and then uses them to train a linear SVM classifier.
 This approaches employs an external Liblinear library (Fan et al. 2008).

-In both cases the amount of the considered bigrams is limited to 10000 most frequent (this number was determined on a separate development set).
+In both cases the amount of the considered bigrams is limited to 10000 most frequent (this number was determined by the author on a separate development set).

 ###Evaluation

-In order to evaluate the tool the Wikipedia dataset from Baldwin and Lui (2010) was taken.
-Baldwin and Lui (2010) not that the Wikipedia dataset was the most difficult in their experiments.
-To train the classifiers and to select the parameters a different Wikipedia dataset from Lui and Baldwin (2011) was used (the Wikipedia A partition is used for training and Wikipedia B partition for the development).
+In order to evaluate the tool, the Wikipedia dataset from Baldwin and Lui (2010) was taken.
+Baldwin and Lui (2010) note that the Wikipedia dataset was the most difficult in their experiments.
+To train the classifiers and to select the parameters a different Wikipedia dataset from Lui and Baldwin (2011) was used (the Wikipedia A partition is used for training and the Wikipedia B partition for the development).

 NP classifier accuracy on the Wikipedia dataset from Baldwin and Lui (2010):